gmp007/Machine-Learning-and-EDA-Exploratory-Data-Analysis-Projects/NYC-311_CustomerService-Anaysis/Readme.md

 - Latitude	(Number) - Latitude of the location
 - Longitude	(Number) - Longitude of the location
 - Location	(Location) - Coordinates (Latitude, Longitude)

+## Note, the dataset is too large to be uploaded to Github.
+Please contact me if you need it and I can send it directly to you.